 In my bio I told you that I like to carefully check the sources of articles.
-With this being a sensitive, important, and controversial topic, I would like, on this occasion, to provide you with the sources related to the publications of this blog on the subject of the Femicide and gender violence.
+With this being a sensitive, important, and controversial topic, on this occasion, I would like to provide you with the sources related to the publications of this blog on the subject of the Femicide and gender violence.

 Below are a few examples of official statistics and newspaper articles on femicide in the world, in Europe, and in Spain, to raise awareness of the problem’s magnitude.